Care before surgery

 There are a few things to do before you go to the hospital on the day of surgery:

 • Write down all of your medications, as well as the doses and the times you take them, and keep the list with you.
-Also write down any allergies including drug allergies and what happens when you take or are exposed to the medication.
+Write down any allergies including drug allergies and what happens when you take or are exposed to the medication.

 • If you are taking blood thinners, be sure to ask the surgeon if you should keep taking them. [blood thinner information (pdf)]

 • Arrange for a ride home from the hospital.
 Surgery times can change, so be sure your ride is flexible.

 • All body jewelry must be removed prior to arriving at the hospital.
 Jewelry and body piercings are no longer taped for surgery.
 This means you may have to go to a jeweler or piercer to have it removed if you cannot take it off yourself.

 • Do not apply lotion or makeup before surgery.

 • If you are having surgery that will affect your ability to walk or move around, make sure you have a clear pathway through the common areas of your home.
 Please remove items such as throw rugs, electrical cords, dog beds, etc.

 • If your surgeon orders a bowel prep, it should be completed the day before surgery. [bowel prep information (pdf)]

 • Make sure a recovery area is set up for your return home.
 Have your supplies ready — movies, food in the refrigerator, bottles of water, books, etc. Narcotic pain medications can cause constipation, so have a stool softener on hand.

 • We have made a checklist to help you be prepared for surgery and to remind you of what to bring with you: Preparing for surgery checklist (pdf)